0w1D4H/alx-pre_course/README.md

 1. Clone the repository.
 2. Checkout the main branch.
-3. Run the following command to get all the changes of the main branch locally:
+3. Run the following command to get all the changes of the main branch locally